 When connecting our js app or simple website with web3 I suggest you use Facade pattern to create an additional layer of interface masking web3 executions, helpful when something will change on the smart contract side.

 Once you install Metamask, you can use web3 to interact with it.
-There are methods for taking our accounts list from Metamask, check in what network Metamask is connected etc. Please check web3 API docs for more information.
+There are methods for taking the list of our accounts from Metamask, check in what network Metamask is connected etc. Please check web3 API docs for more information.

 Note about big numbers